 Adding Plants , Gravel and Beneficial Bacteria.

-For many of our customers the solution to having a clear and healthy pond is as simple as retrofitting their pond with the 3 of the primary components of a full ecosystem Pond.
+For many of our customers the solution to having a clear and healthy pond is as simple as retrofitting their pond with 3 of the primary components of a full ecosystem Pond.

 In the big picture, aquatic plants are a necessary and essential part of a naturally balanced aquatic ecosystem.
 If plants are excluded from a water garden the entire ecosystem is thrown out of whack.
 Plants use the excess nutrients in the pond to grow, thereby stealing them from the algae, essentially preventing it from growing.